Real Estate Lead Generation: 2026 Benchmarks NAR Data & Buyer-Research Statistics

 Educate buyers while capturing intent

-Calculators and decision engines teach visitors about closing costs, mortgage affordability, and rental yields — building trust before they ever speak to an agent.
+Calculators and decision engines teach visitors about closing costs, mortgage affordability, and rental yields, building trust before they ever speak to an agent.

 Why Realtors Embed Property Calculators

-Industry data shows that MLS portals remain the largest single channel, but organic search and interactive tools together account for a significant share of high-quality leads.
+MLS portals remain the largest single channel, but organic search and interactive tools together account for a significant share of high-quality leads.
 The key difference is cost: portal leads are paid per listing, while calculator-generated leads cost a fraction per acquisition because the tool sits on your own website.
+Agents who combine portal visibility with on-site interactive tools typically see the strongest results, the portal drives awareness, the calculator converts it into a lead with full budget data attached.

 Property Market Benchmarks